 The best way to travel in Cuba?
 Get a local guide.
 Many locals lead tours around their hometowns.
 Take advantage of this!
 Book an introductory walking tour when you arrive in a new city and make the most of the time you have with your guide.
 Ask questions, ask questions, ask questions.
 There is no question too small or silly, and guides have heard them all.
 If you’re curious about something, ask your guide.
 They’re happy to answer.
 Learning to travel like a local is easy when you have a guide.

 The best way to meet and travel like locals?
 Go where they go and shop where they shop.
 Explore the local markets to buy fresh fruit, textiles, or ceramics from local vendors.
 Take a moment to engage the people shopping and the vendors.
 A little bit of Spanish will go a long way here.
-The same goes when you’re at a street food stall.
+The same goes for when you’re at a street food stall.
 Immersing yourself in the food and festivities of a new place is the best way to travel like a local.